Cheap Auto Insurance for High-Risk Drivers in 2026

 - Roadside Help: AAA automatically includes 24/7 roadside assistance with its high-risk auto policies.

-- Defensive Driving Discount: High-risk drivers can save 14% by completing a defensive driving course.
+- Defensive Driving Rewards: High-risk drivers can save 14% by completing a defensive driving course, making it easier to get cheap full coverage insurance for bad drivers.

 - Competitive Rates: Minimum coverage starts at $81 a month, which is affordable considering the bundled perks and broad acceptance of high-risk applicants.